Gumtree-South-Africa/__DEPRECATED__central/messagecenters/mp-messagecenter/docs/cassandra_new_data_model.md

 -A- New conversation

-    check if conversation is blocked by checking if there is a row in mb_blocked_users between the two parties
+    check if conversation is blocked by checking if there is a row in blocked_users between the two parties

     new row in mb_unread_counters_by_ad